 Use of a laser means that there is less blood during soft tissue procedures than there would be with more traditional treatments.

-How is Laser used in Dentistry?
+How is laser beneficial in dentistry?

 - Laser treatments are cutting edge and precise